islinuxabout/islinuxabout.github.io/systray.md

 ## Portals

 XDG Desktop Portals are sandbox-compatible DBus APIs for accessing system functions.
-Desktop environments can use these portals to request consent from users and provide an ongoing indication of portal usage.
+Desktop environments can use these portals to request consent from users and provide an ongoing visual indication of portal usage.

+### Location

+The Location Portal is responsible for providing apps with the device's current physical location.

 <div class="overflow-x">
   <table>